mongodb/mongo-php-driver/UPGRADE-2.0.md

    `MongoDB\Driver\Cursor::getId()` and
    `MongoDB\Driver\CursorInterface::getId()` now return a `MongoDB\BSON\Int64`
    instance.
  * The `--with-libbson` and `--with-libmongoc` configure options have been removed.
 Use `--with-mongodb-system-libs` instead.
+ * All classes that previously implemented the `Serializable` interface no longer implement this interface.